broesie/beautiful-jekyll/tutorials/hass/themes/darkcyan.md

 comments: true
 ---
 ## Installation:
 Put this code in your themes.yaml file.
-Check out the installation file for more info (https://github.com/broesie/Home-Assistant/blob/master/Templates/Installation.md)
+Check out [the installation file](https://broesie.github.io/tutorials/hass/installation/install_themes) for more info.

 ```
 darkcyan: